usc-isi-digelements/zoomable-bar-chart/README.md

 Custom property          | Description                                    | Default
 -------------------------|------------------------------------------------|-------------------------
-`--chart-axis-color`     | Color for axis lines and labels                | #727272 `--chart-text-color`     | Text color for title text                      | --paper-blue-grey-800
+`--chart-axis-color`     | Color for axis lines and labels                | #727272 `--chart-text-color`     | Text color for info text                       | --paper-blue-grey-800
 `--chart-color-1`        | Color for first bar in chart (16 colors total) | --paper-blue-500
 `--chart-color-2`        | Second color for bars in chart                 | --paper-orange-500
 `--chart-color-3`        | Third color for bars in chart                  | --paper-green-500